About psychodrama

 ASGPP ((American Society of Group Psychotherapy and Psychodrama)

-Michael Gross's amazing description of psychodrama and a regular session
+My profile on ASGPPMichael Gross's amazing description of psychodrama and a regular session